SkylineCommunications/dataminer-docs/solutions/standard_solutions/EPM/EPM_GPON/GPON_KPI.md

 # Available parameters in EPM xPON

-This page lists the parameters available per topology level defined in the xPON EPM solution, except the parameters acquired for the ONT.
+This page lists the parameters available per topology level defined in the xPON EPM Solution, except the parameters acquired for the ONT.
 Those are listed under [EPM xPON ONT parameters](xref:xPON_ONT)

 ## KPIs & KQIs per aggregation level